 What game modes and maps will there be?

 Epic battles that take place across sprawling, multi-stage Team Objective maps are a focal point of Chivalry 2.
-Team Deathmatch will also return.
-We’ll have more info to share about other game modes, maps and gameplay features in the future.
+Team Deathmatch and Free-for-all modes will also return.

 What is the setting of the game?